-- The system will require authentication. - The system will run cheating detection algorithm on all students' code after Last Accept Date/Time has passed. - The system will include any cheating detection in Report.

-The system will generate Report viewable by Instructors if bulk cheating is detected.
+- The system will run cheating detection algorithm on all students' code after Last Accept Date/Time has passed. - The system will include any cheating detection in the Final Report. - The system will generate a Report viewable by Instructors if bulk cheating is detected.